eagles-project/asediag/README.md

 **Aerosol process analysis in model-native Spectral Element (SE) grid**

-Aerosol Diagnostics on Model Native Grid is a Python-based standalone tool designed for aerosol process analysis within the model-native spectral element (SE) grid.
-As such, it is also known as Aerosol SE Diagnostics or “asediag”.
-It includes functionalities for aerosol budget analysis, optical diagnostics, and decomposed anthropogenic aerosol radiative forcing analysis.
-The tool supports both SE and regular latitude-longitude (RLL) grids, and can operate in batch mode with multiprocessing capabilities.
+Aerosol Diagnostics on Model Native Grid is a Python-based tool designed for diagnosing aerosol processes in E3SM.
+It is particularly designed to analyze simulation data on the model-native spectral element (SE) grid, so it is also known as Aerosol SE Diagnostics or “asediag”.
+It includes functionalities for aerosol budget analysis, optical property diagnostics, and decomposed anthropogenic aerosol radiative forcing analysis.
+Data analysis on the native grid enhances the efficiency and scalability for high-resolution applications.
+On the other hand, asediag also supports analysis on the regular latitude-longitude (RLL) grid, so the modelers can flexibly choose the data to analyze.
+It operates in batch mode with multiprocessing capabilities, allowing rapid processing of large datasets.

 **Primary Developer & Maintainer:** Taufiq Hassan